leiming8886/fRNC/README.md

 ## Example
 -------
 Below is a quick example of how the package can be used.
-We downloaded miRNA, mRNA and circRNA expression data of esophageal carcinoma (ESCA) and normal samples from TCGA and MiOncoCirc.
+We downloaded miRNA, mRNA and circRNA expression data of esophageal carcinoma (ESCA) and normal samples from TCGA.
 The miRNA, mRNA-seq data consist of 161 tumors with 11 normal samples in the TCGA.
 The miRNA-lncRNA and miRNA-mRNA(RBP) interactions belonged to the category " transcriptome " were extracted from ENCORI with a high stringency, where the number of the supported CLIP experimental evidence is 3 or greater.
 The R package edgeR was used to analyze the differentially expressed miRNAs,